Quick Facts about the MDB

 Water availability in the Murray–Darling Basin is subject to large variations, throughout the year, between years and over longer periods.

 In the last 100 years, life in the Murray–Darling Basin has been transformed by the construction of major water storages on the rivers.
-The total volume of publicly managed water storage capacity in the Basin is just under 35,000 gigalitres.
+The total volume of publicly managed water storage capacity in the Basin is just over 22,200 gigalitres.
 The Murray–Darling Basin Authority is responsible for managing about one–third of that volume – with major storages at the Dartmouth Dam, Hume Dam, Lake Victoria, Torrumbarry Weir, the Menindee Lakes and other river regulatory structures.

 These storages have made it possible to store water during wet periods and release it as needed during summer or in droughts.